-Ōtaki pool
+Ōtaki Pool

 The Otaki Pool has been popular since the 2017 rebuild.
-A total of 55,994 visitors in the 2018/19 year with many enjoying the free splash pad and BBQ's.
+There were a total of 55,994 visitors in the 2018/19 year with many enjoying the free splash pad and BBQ's.

 The accessible and family changing rooms were upgraded.
-A bronze award was achieved from Be.Accessible.
+A bronze award was achieved from Be Accessible

-Ōtaki Pool hosted a Canoe Polo Tournament in June which had approximately 100 competitors and saw 500 people through the door over the three days.
+Ōtaki Pool hosted a canoe polo tournament in June 2019 which had approximately 100 competitors and saw 500 people through the door over the three days.